jmwerner/Jitter/README.md

 Jitter
 ======

 Julia module for interfacing with the Twitter streaming API, posting tweets, reading tweets, or watching your friends tweet in real time.
+Jitter functions as a wrapper for the [twython](https://github.com/ryanmcgrath/twython) Python module.

 --